top of page

 🎉 Little India: Get ready for a sensory adventure where you can not only enjoy the many flavors of Indian cuisine but also experience the colourful atmosphere of fresh flower garlands and creative henna painting.
 It is best to visit on weekdays, especially when Deepavali is around the corner, to immerse yourselves in the festive mood.

-🐉 Haw Par Villa (not recommended for preschoolers) : Embark on a mythical journey through this unique theme park filled with bizarre statues depicting Chinese folklore.
-The villa was built as a "gift of love" from one brother to another but they opened the park grounds to public.
-Read about the last artisan who maintains and paints the colorful statues in the park here.
+🐉 Haw Par Villa (not recommended for preschoolers): Embark on a mythical journey through this unique theme park, filled with bizarre statues depicting Chinese folklore.
+The villa was built as a "gift of love" from one brother to another, and they opened the park grounds to the public for free.
+Read about how the longest-serving artisan (with about 70 years of service), Mr. Teo Veoh Seng (now retired), maintained and painted the colorful statues in the park here.

 10 Courts of Hell Entrance - Haw Par Villa